coderlogue/coderlogue.github.io/_posts/2016-02-15-html-5-canvas.md

 <li>beginPath() --Creates a new path.
 Once created, future drawing commands are directed into the path and used to build the path up.</li>
 </ol>
 The list goes on .............
-To know more about the canvas and its implementation refer click below .
+To know more about the canvas and its implementation click below .
 [Canvas Tutorial](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial)